Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

-Starting a business is inherently risky.
-But when you add in additional high risk components, it may be a recipe for disaster if those extra risks are not properly addressed.
-If you decide to engage in a high risk business, such as a construction company, it's important that you are in compliance with all federal, state, and local laws.
+Starting a small business is inherently risky.
+Adding additional high-risk components may be a recipe for disaster if those extra risks are not properly addressed.

 We make business formation EASY.
 Click here to start your free LLC.

-For example, while providing access to alcohol or caring for children doesn't sound inherently risky, there are risks in performing these activities.
-Serving a customer too many drinks at a bar or having a child suffer an injury on your watch, for instance, each leaves you open to a lawsuit.
-Repairing or handling rare or high value items such as antiques could also be risky because if something goes wrong, the owner of the items may be inclined to file a lawsuit against you for the damage.
-Other examples of high risk business activities include driving a vehicle in the course of the job, building or repairing structures or vehicles, and including physically dangerous activities.
+While providing access to alcohol or caring for children doesn't sound inherently risky, there are risks for entrepreneurs in performing these activities.
+Serving a customer too many drinks at a bar or having a child suffer an injury on your watch leaves you open to a lawsuit.

 Business Structures

-Whether it's a high risk business or not, choosing a business structure is one of the first steps in starting a business.
-There is no perfect business structure, and each structure has its own advantages and disadvantages.
+Whether it's a high-risk business or not, choosing a business structure is one of the first steps in starting a business.
+There is no perfect business structure.
+Some protect the individual members' liability risks more than others.
 For example, while a sole proprietorship is not subject to double taxation, it doesn't protect the owner from personal liability.

 Insurance Plans